modcommunity/Base-Game/README.md

 ### What Is A Mod?
 Mod, in our case, stands for *modification*.
 However, the definition of mod is often mixed leading to confusion.
 The most popular definition is a third-party modification to a video game from the community.
 Usually for free, but platforms do support paid mods.

-What's even more confusing is technically many games are "mods" because they use existing game engines such as [Unity](https://unity.com/) and [Unreal Engine](https://www.unrealengine.com/en-US) (they're essentially just modding the engine).
+What's even more confusing is technically many games are "mods" because they use existing game engines such as [Unity](https://unity.com/) and [Unreal Engine](https://www.unrealengine.com/en-US) (they're technically modding the engine).

+### Is This Unique?
+We haven't found any projects that have fully accomplished the above.
+Community and modded game servers are still not popular enough in gaming and modding in general has been on a decline for ages on many games, especially multiplayer driven.

+### There's Another Project That Has The Same Goal
+If there are other projects with the same goals and missions as us, we'd love to collaborate as long as everybody is on the same page!
+Please feel free to join our Discord [server](https://discord.moddingcommunity.com/) or [email](mailto://modcommunity.business@gmail.com) us!

 ## Primary Contributors
 * [Christian Deacon](https://github.com/)